YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-referenced by :code:`cbuft` is greater than its :code:`len_alloc` field (owing to a prior INVSTRLEN error), return :code:`len_alloc` bytes of the buffer referenced by the :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft` as a byte array, and a return code of INVSTRLEN.
+referenced by :code:`cbuft` is greater than its :code:`len_alloc` field (owing to a prior INVSTRLEN error), return :code:`len_alloc` bytes of the buffer referenced by the :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft` as a byte array, and an error return of INVSTRLEN.

 Otherwise, return :code:`len_used` bytes of the buffer as a byte array